 Pro Tip: Try our Pit Boss Beef and Brisket Rub for a tasty blend of salt, peppers, sugar, herbs, onion, and natural smoky mesquite flavors.
-Perfect for a Beef Jerky Marinade!
+Perfect for a Jerky Marinade!

 Watch this Pit Boss owner nail his own homemade beef jerky:

 A Pit Boss Wood Pellet Grill or Vertical Smoker can allow you to make homemade, smoky beef jerky a snap!
 With easy to use temperature control and wood fired flavor, you can treat yourself to a delicious protein packed snack any day of the week.